stibu81/browserhistory/README.md

 [![R-CMD-check](https://github.com/stibu81/browserhistory/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/stibu81/browserhistory/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`browserhistory` offers tools to read and analyse the browser history of Firefox.
+browserhistory offers tools to read and analyse the browser history of Firefox with R. Support for other browsers might be added in the future.

 ## Installation

-You can install the development version of `browserhistory` from [GitHub](https://github.com/) with:
+You can install the development version of browserhistory from [GitHub](https://github.com/) with:

 ``` r